 - Server address – Address to external server.

 Sensor sample times

-- Humidity period: Humidity sample period.
-This setting will not change the behaviour of newer sensors because humidity is sampled together with temperature (same sensor).
+- Humidity period – Humidity sample period.
+This setting will not change the behavior of newer sensors because the humidity is sampled together with temperature (same sensor).

-- External startup time: Startup time before sampling external sensor.
+- External startup time – Startup time before sampling an external sensor.
 Power is enabled x mS before the sensor is sampled.

 *OTAA (Over The Air Activation)

 - Datarate default – The default data rate for the sensor.

 - Datarate min – Minimum data rate for the sensor.